newcontext-oss/opencti-terraform/README.md

 - `region`: The region to use.
 Default `us-east-1`.
 - `storage_bucket`: The name of the S3 bucket to store the state file in.
 Default `opencti-storage`.

+**Important:**

-**Important:** If you change the region in `aws/terraform.tfvars`, you will want to change the region here, too.
+If you change the region in `aws/terraform.tfvars`, you will want to change the region here, too.
+Also, when changing the region you will need to update the ami_id in main.tf to the correct ID for the Ubuntu 20.04 LTS 64-bit x86 in your chosen region.

 If you want to change the S3 bucket name (defined in `aws/terraform.tfvars`), you will also want to change it here.

 ### Azure
 First, change into the `azure/` directory: